As an experienced provider of education to international students, we understand the importance of providing a high level of care and support.

 Canning College is often the first overseas experience for our students and we know how important it is to help them feel comfortable in a new environment and prepare them for their transition to university.
 That’s why our support services focus on emotional and practical assistance, as well as academic support.

-When you accept an offer from Canning College, our Student Services staff provide important information in a pre-departure pack to help you prepare for your new adventure.
+When you accept an offer from Canning College, our Student Services staff provide important information in a pre-departure document to help you prepare for your new adventure.
 Student queries regarding any aspect of their education are answered promptly.

 To help with a stress-free arrival, the College can organise for you to be met by a driver when you arrive at Perth International Airport.
 You will be transported to your accommodation free of charge — this include students using a Homestay arrangement.
-Arrangements for airport pick up and accommodation will need to be made by completing the appropriate forms in your pre-departure pack.
+Arrangements for airport pick up and accommodation will need to be made by completing the appropriate forms in your pre-departure document.

 All new students are required to attend our Orientation Program.
 This will give you helpful information and advice when it comes to living in Perth, as well as adjusting to the learning environment of the College.
 At Orientation, you’ll also receive help in selecting subjects, opening bank accounts, getting student/concession cards, and finding accommodation.

 The outings and activities that take place during Orientation provide a good opportunity for you to make friends and get to know the staff at Canning College.
 Costs for all accommodation, transport, and meals during Orientation are covered by the College.